GunjanS-Analyst/SQL-Project-Layoffs/README.md

 # 💼 Global Layoffs (2020–2023) — SQL Data Cleaning & Analysis

-This SQL project focuses on cleaning and analyzing global layoff data, with a special lens on the **COVID-19 era**.
-The goal was to prepare the dataset for meaningful analysis, uncover key patterns, and highlight the industries and regions most affected by workforce reductions.
+This SQL project focuses on cleaning and analyzing global layoff data, with a special emphasis on the impact during the **COVID-19 era**.
+The objective was to prepare the dataset for meaningful analysis, uncover key patterns, and highlight industries and regions most affected by workforce reductions.

-The dataset contains detailed information about layoffs by companies worldwide during the years **2020, 2021, 2022, and 2023**.
+The dataset contains detailed records of layoffs by companies worldwide during the years **2020, 2021, 2022, and 2023**.
 ---

 ## 📦 Dataset